 The ICC is responsible for compliance with immigration regulations for the University and serves as the home of the Multicultural Student Union and the International Student Organization.

-4MILE@bryant is a transition program traditionally held the week before fall classes begin for new multicultural and international students who have been admitted to Bryant University.
-Students have the opportunity to be paired with an upperclass mentor, get acquainted with their new home, and learn more academic, personal, social and cultural supports available throughout their four years at Bryant.
+During this program, you will have the opportunity to be paired with a current Bryant student mentor, get acquainted with your new home, and learn more about all the academic, personal, social, and cultural supports available to you throughout your four years at Bryant.

 OBTAINING AN F-1 STUDENT VISA

 Your SEVIS (Student Exchange Visitor Information System) Form I-20, "Certificate of Eligibility," is necessary to obtain an F-1 student visa.
 This visa permits you to enter the United States for the purpose of studying at Bryant University.
 Although citizens of many countries are eligible for the Visa Waiver Pilot Program and therefore may travel to the U.S. on tourist visa or without a visa, students must have a student visa to study at Bryant University.
 If you enter the U.S. on a tourist visa or without a visa, you will be required to leave the U.S. in order to enter on a proper student visa.
 Therefore, it is important that you follow these instructions.

 - Verify that the personal information in item 1 is correct.
 Please notify the Office of Admission at (401) 232-6100 immediately if you find an error.

 - Review item 8 for accuracy and make sure it reflects the source of funds on your original documents.
 You must have these documents to present to the U.S. Consular Officer.